ajjahjacob-hub/ajjahsite/README/README.txt

 Fix image 2 of the home page to look more realistic (bushes growing from decking!?)

 Services page:
+Check content is still accurate and up to date.
+The current content quantity is ideal.

 Gallery/Project pages:
 Confirmation for gallery page naming.
 Currently contains "Gallery" header and "Projects" subheader Title for each project on the gallery page should match the title of the corresponding project page Decide on cut vs fitted images for gallery/projects